Windows Vista Services Configuration: Turn Off / Disable Background Services to Improve System Performance

 • Portable Device Enumerator Service

-• Print Spooler (If you don't have Printer)
+• Print Spooler (If you don’t have a Printer)

 • ReadyBoost (If you don't use ReadyBoost feature)

-• Remote Registry (Always disable it for Security purposes)
+• Remote Registry (You can set it to DISABLED for Security purposes)

 • Secondary Logon